-As of June 2020, ICE detainees are held in the following places in Massachusetts: Plymouth County Correctional Facility, Bristol County House of Corrections and Franklin County House of Corrections.
+ICE detainees in Massachusetts are held in Plymouth County Correctional Facility.
 The Sheriff with physical custody of the defendant is responsible for transporting that person to state court.
 However, before being transported to state court, ICE must give the Sheriff permission to release the person for transport.